univault-org/lspt-protocol/README.md

 ## Use Case: Drone Swarm Coordination

-We've chosen drone swarm coordination as our primary use case to demonstrate the capabilities of the LSPT protocol.
+We've chosen drone swarm coordination as our primary use case to demonstrate the capabilities of the SRPT protocol.
 This scenario effectively showcases the protocol's strengths in secure, efficient, and scalable communication across various ranges and environments.

 ### Why Drone Swarm Coordination?

-1. **Multi-scale Communication**: Demonstrates LSPT's ability to handle short-range (drone-to-drone), medium-range (drone-to-local control), and long-range (Earth-to-space) communication.
+1. **Multi-scale Communication**: Demonstrates SRPT's ability to handle short-range (drone-to-drone), medium-range (drone-to-local control), and long-range (Earth-to-space) communication.

 2. **Security in Various Environments**: Highlights the protocol's robust security features in both terrestrial and space applications.

-3. **Large Data Transfer**: Shows how LSPT efficiently handles the transfer of large data packages, such as swarm coordination commands or collected sensor data.
+3. **Large Data Transfer**: Shows how SRPT efficiently handles the transfer of large data packages, such as swarm coordination commands or collected sensor data.

 4. **Real-time Coordination**: Illustrates the protocol's capacity for low-latency communication necessary for real-time swarm operations.

-5. **Scalability**: Demonstrates how LSPT can manage communication in a network with numerous nodes (drones).
+5. **Scalability**: Demonstrates how SRPT can manage communication in a network with numerous nodes (drones).

 ### Extraterrestrial Operations